jack9603301/dell_dynamic_fan_control/README.md

 This project was developed based on personal needs, but if you would like to make a personal donation, please feel free to contact me. my email address is jack9603301@qhjack.top

-However, I only accept donations made in fiat currency; once the donation is complete, the funds are treated as personal income.
+However, I only accept donations made in fiat currency. once the donation is complete, the funds are treated as personal income.
 If you would like to offer support, please feel free to contact me to make a donation—you could even just buy me a coffee.